YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/python_kafka_producer.md

 ## Overview

-The next step is to run a simulation program that feeds data to the Aiven Kafka cluster.
+The next step is to run the simulation program that feeds data to the Aiven Kafka cluster.

-The program has the role of Kafka Producer.
-In this tutorial, we will not create a Kafka Consumer because we will use the features of the Aiven Web Console to check the data sent to the Kafka topic.
+The program works as a Kafka Producer.
+In this tutorial, we will not create a Kafka Consumer because we will the Aiven Web Console to check the data sent to the Kafka cluster.

 ## Data

-Open data provided by [HASC (Human Activity Sensing Consortium)](http://hasc.jp/) will be used.
+Open-data provided by [HASC (Human Activity Sensing Consortium)](http://hasc.jp/) will be used.

-HASC is a consortium that aims to build a large-scale database with wearable sensors for understanding human behavior.
+HASC is the consortium that aims to build a large-scale database with wearable sensors for understanding human behavior.

 The program uses one of the acceleration data ([HASC1001.csv](../producer/HASC1001.csv)) that can be downloaded from [2010corpus](http://hasc.jp/hc2010/HASC2010corpus/hasc2010corpus-en.html).

 ## specification

-The simulator sends a JSON-formatted message to the Kafka topic.
+The simulator sends JSON-formatted messages to the Kafka topic.

 ### Sensor data

-The data in csv format has the following data model (header is not included).
+The data in csv format has the following data model (A header is not included).

 ```
 [time (sec)], [X-axis (G)], [Y-axis (G)], [Z-axis (G)]